erland/erlandplugins/CustomBrowse/trunk/README.txt

            never used for dynamic menus in the player interface.
 In the web interface this value is used for the navigation links at the top.
 The menuname element is mandatory for static menus with no menutype element.

+menuorder = The sort number of the menu, a number between 1 and 100, default is 50.
+Lower
+            numbers will be sorted before higher numbers

 itemtype = Type of items in the menu, should only be available if the menu items
            represents a single unique database object.
 The following values are allowed: